Skip to main content

 Adipokine Signaling and Metabolic Dysregulation

 For example, obese individuals often exhibit elevated levels of leptin and reduced levels of adiponectin.
 While leptin plays a role in satiety, chronically high levels in obesity can lead to leptin resistance, and it has been implicated in suppressing GnRH secretion.
-Adiponectin, conversely, is generally considered insulin-sensitizing and anti-inflammatory; lower levels are associated with and metabolic syndrome, conditions frequently linked to hypogonadism.
+Adiponectin, conversely, is generally considered insulin-sensitizing and anti-inflammatory; lower levels are associated with insulin resistance and metabolic syndrome, conditions frequently linked to hypogonadism.

 Another critical adipokine is resistin, which is elevated in obesity and contributes to insulin resistance.
 Insulin resistance itself directly impacts testosterone.
 Hyperinsulinemia, a common feature of insulin resistance, can reduce Sex Hormone-Binding Globulin (SHBG) levels.
 SHBG binds to testosterone, making it biologically inactive.